streetwriters/notesnook/docs/roadmap.md

 - [x] **[Importing Notes](https://importer.notesnook.com)** from files such as markdown, html, txt, docx and other note apps such as Evernote & Google Keep.
 - [ ] **Improve note tagging system:** Edit tag and add/remove multiple notes in a tag
 - [ ] **Encrypted file attachements and data compression**
-- [ ] **Note Publishing** on a public url that is viewable by anyone with a shareable link.
+- [x] **[Note Publishing](https://monograph.notesnook.com)** on a public url that is viewable by anyone with a shareable link.
 The note can be encrypted if required before publishing so only people with the password can view it.
-[WIP]
 - [ ] **Stylus & Drawing Support** to take notes by drawing on the screen.
 We will be adding a dedicated editor where you can draw and take notes.
 - [ ] **Extend sorting** same as in notes to all collections such as Favorties, Tags, Notebooks, Topics etc. [WIP]
 - [ ] **Widgets on Android & iOS** - Initially we are working on adding a Quick Note widget to add notes without opening app.
 [WIP]
 - [ ] **Reminders**
-- [ ] **Unified promo code system on all platforms**
+- [x] **Unified promo code system on all platforms**
 - [x] Publish blog
 - [ ] Complete app documentation